Sozyone/IoT-Gas-Project/README.md

 For my project, I made a system that is used to detect if some kind of gas other than normal is detected.
 It is using a gas sensor and a display monitor.
 The sensor&#39;s value is displayed on both the serial and display monitor.

 This is an IoT project, so I am connecting to Adafruit IO (browser base) from my EPS32 Feather via WIFI to show data, graphs, and a history.
+Adafruit IO is a nice and easy to use IoT app from the same manufacturer as my ESP32.

 Message queue telemetry transport (MQTT) is the transport protocol that Adafruit IO uses.

 In my setup, I have an Adafruit 938 OLED display and a MQ5 gas sensor with an Adafruit ESP32 Feather.

+The IDE that I decided to use is Arduino IDE as it is one that is free and has a lot of documentation written about it.
+There were also many tutorials online using this IDE.

 I tested the system by trying to detect gas and verify that the displays show the right text and values.
 I also verified that the Adafruit IO interface in my browser worked.